 Taking into account Aristotle's paradigm, it can be noted that the main difference between his theorisation and the one that Aristotle proposes is embedded in the nature of imitation, or the mimetic ability of human being.
 To Genette (Genette 1979: 17), the difference between these two paradigms can be found in the fact that Plato's genres are modes, in the sense that he speaks more of mode or the situation in which poetic discourse takes its place.
-Contrary to this, Aristotle's paradigm excludes Plato's pure narrative genre (dithyramb), and this kind of exclusion is an expression of Aristotle's empirical impossibility, so by affirming the constructive role of dialogue in the narrative form, Aristotle underlines the specific place of narrative discourse (and narrativity) into the realm of discursive possibilities.
+Contrary to this, Aristotle's paradigm excludes Plato's pure narrative genre (dithyramb), and this kind of exclusion is an expression of Aristotle's empirism (Genette 1979: 28).
+The sole existence of pure narrativity is empirical impossibility, so by affirming the constructive role of dialogue in the narrative form, Aristotle underlines the specific place of narrative discourse (and narrativity) into the realm of discursive possibilities.